ECE 535 Theory of Semiconductors and Semiconductor Devices

 FORMAT: 4 pages APL style report, well balanced by a few equations illustrating the concept, a paragraph of introduction and motivations and a few figures describing the problem with results commented in the text.
 The report should be a synthesis of several papers on a specific subject with personal conclusions by the authors.
 It should have an abstract, and be clearly presented with clear and readable figures.
 A paper full of equations or copied from existing literature is prohibited; so is a wordy paper without equation or figures.

-DEADLINE FOR PROJECT TITLE w/AUTHORS: To be announced.
+DEADLINE FOR PROJECT TITLE w/AUTHORS: October 4th.

 DEADLINE FOR FINAL PAPER SUBMISSION: To be announced.